Fula alphabets: Pulaar Fuuta Tooro (Senegal, The Gambia, Mauritania)

 Pulaar Fuuta Tooro is the Fula dialect spoken in Senegal, Gambia, and Southern Mauritania.
 Its Latin alphabet has been standardised by Senegalese government decrees, the latest of which issued in 2005.

-It differs from other alphabets in that it includes dipthongs and prenasalisation in the official list, while other alphabets treat it as an orthographic rule instead of a letter.
+It differs from other alphabets in that it includes diphthongs and prenasalisation in the official list, while other alphabets treat it as an orthographic rule instead of a letter.